Krijal012/Check-Before-Click/README.md

 ## Check before Click - Scan before you click – Stay safe online

 Idea:
 A browser extension and dashboard that scans web pages in real-time to detect potentially unsafe links or buttons.
-It informs the user about the safety level of elements before interacting with them, using a combination of screen scanning, AI analysis, and proxy-based request routing.
+It informs the user about the safety level of elements before interacting with them, using a combination of screen scanning and AI analysis.

 Goal:
 Prevent users from clicking on risky or malicious elements, reducing phishing, malware exposure, and unsafe online behavior.